darshitmvora/spark-streaming/SetupLinuxVM.md

 14. Follow the next steps intuitively.

-15. Once done with installation, Restart the VM.
+15. Once done with the installation, Restart the VM.